 2. 100% independent

-We work 100% independent and compare every lender that provides expat mortgages in the Netherlands.
+We work 100% independent and compare the interest rates and conditions of every lender that provides expat mortgages.
 That are more than 25 lenders.
 This way you get the best Dutch mortgage for your situation, based on your personal mortgage plan.

 3. Good advice, affordable fees